asatarin/testing-distributed-systems/README.md

 #### Testing
-* [Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems](https://www.usenix.org/conference/osdi14/technical-sessions/presentation/yuan) — Great overview of how even simple testing can help a lot, you just need right focus
+* [Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems](https://www.usenix.org/conference/osdi14/technical-sessions/presentation/yuan) — Great overview of how even simple testing can help a lot, you just need the right focus
 * [Early detection of configuration errors to reduce failure damage](https://blog.acolyer.org/2016/11/29/early-detection-of-configuration-errors-to-reduce-failure-damage/) — why and how to test configuration files of your system
 * [Why Is Random Testing Effective for Partition Tolerance Bugs?](https://dl.acm.org/doi/abs/10.1145/3158134) — just what it says in a title, authors try to explain why random testing ([Jepsen](#jepsen)) is effective and introduce notions of test coverage relating to network partition, see also ["The Morning Paper" review](https://blog.acolyer.org/2018/01/23/why-is-random-testing-effective-for-partition-tolerance-bugs/) or a [video](https://youtu.be/g5cehS7ZSJ8) from POPL 2018.
 * [FlyMC: Highly Scalable Testing of Complex Interleavings in Distributed Systems](https://dl.acm.org/doi/pdf/10.1145/3302424.3303986) — novel approach of systematically exploring interleavings in distributed systems augmented with static analysis and prioritization.
 This approach is faster than previous techniques and found old and new bugs in several systems (Cassandra, Ethereum Blockchain, Hadoop, Kudu, Raft LogCabin, Spark, ZooKeeper).